Estonia report: Russia bets on COVID-19 weakening the West - WTMJ

 “With these smear campaigns, Russia hopes, on the one hand, to create a more favorable position for its own vaccines on the world market and, on the other hand, to promote its strategic ambition to show itself as being the first among the major powers to provide a solution to the COVID-19,” the report said.

-Russia is actively promoting its own Sputnik V coronavirus vaccine with several European nations, including Hungary, either having purchased it or are in talks to do so.
+Russia is actively promoting its own Sputnik V coronavirus vaccine in several European nations, including Serbia.
+Hungary is the first EU nation and so far only EU nation to have purchased quantities of Sputnik V.

+“The coronavirus epidemic hasn’t diminished the actions and ambitions of (Russian President Vladimir) Putin’s regime.
+On the contrary, we can see how there is an attempt to utilize the pandemic to reap gains for (Russia’s) domestic and foreign policy,” the Estonian agency’s Director General Mikk Marran told reporters during a news conference in Tallinn, the nation’s capital.

-Addressing the new U.S. leadership, the report said that Russia’s agenda toward Washington isn’t likely to significantly change and will remain “largely confrontational”.
+Addressing the new U.S. leadership and President Joe Biden, the report said that Russia’s agenda toward Washington isn’t likely to significantly change and will remain “largely confrontational”.

 Estonia’s relations with neighboring Russia have remained chilly ever since 1991 when the former Soviet republic of 1.3 million and its Baltic neighbors Latvia and Lithuania regained their independence amid the fall of the Soviet Union.